UoA-EEEEason/starter-hugo-portfolio-theme/content/project/recommendation/index.md

 ---
 title: 项目经历1
-summary: Write about your project here...
+summary: Write about your project here...Write about your project here...Write about your project here...
 tags:
   - ML
 date: 2022-01-01